top of page

 2. AVOID HONEY IF YOU ARE SENSITIVE TO SALICYLATES

-Honey starts off as flower nectar and thanks to our wonderful bees is magically transformed into honey.
+Honey starts off as flower nectar and thanks to bees, pollen is transformed into honey.

 Some people can get terrible symptoms from salicylates such as recurrent hives, irritable bowel symptoms including bloating as well as headaches, incredible fatigue, moodiness, brain-fog, aches and pains and children can be restless with exacerbation of behavioural issues such as ADHD.
 Symptoms differ between people and can change over a lifetime.